thomassuedbroecker/custom-reranker-deployment/README.md

 # Custom reranker deployment

-Deploy the [reranker](https://github.com/primeqa/primeqa/tree/main/primeqa/components) to Kubernetes.
+Deploy the [reranker](https://github.com/primeqa/primeqa/tree/main/primeqa/components) to a Kubernetes cluster.
+In a VPC on IBM Cloud.
+You can setup a IBM Cloud Kubernetes cluster for example by following the steps in my blog post [`Use Terraform to create a VPC and a Kubernetes Cluster on IBM Cloud`](https://suedbroecker.net/2022/07/05/use-terraform-to-create-a-vpc-and-a-kubernetes-cluster-on-ibm-cloud/).

 ### Prerequisites